Wondering how much caffeine is in Mountain Dew compared to other sodas?

 How does Mountain Dew's caffeine compare to coffee?

-A 12 oz can of Mountain Dew has 54 mg of caffeine, while an 8 oz cup of coffee typically contains around 80 – 100 mg.
+A 12-oz can of Mountain Dew contains 54 mg of caffeine, while an 8-oz cup of coffee typically contains around 80-100 mg.
 Coffee has almost twice as much caffeine per ounce.

 Does Mountain Dew have more caffeine than Coke?